-In 2018 we spend the summer vacation on the Island of Sardinia (not documented on this blog), but in 2019 we decided to chase another dream and visit the States again to discover the national parks of Rocky Mountains, Yellowstone, Bryce, Zion, Anthelope Canyon and Grand Canyon.
+In 2018 we spent the summer vacation on the Island of Sardinia (not documented on this blog), but in 2019 we decided to chase another dream and visit the States again to discover the national parks of Rocky Mountains, Yellowstone, Bryce, Zion, Anthelope Canyon and Grand Canyon.

-Come a long and experience the world with us.
+Come along and experience the world with us.

 To find blog posts concerning a specific country just click on “Countries” in the menu and select the country – posts will be at the bottom of the page.

 Unfortunately Jesper had brought a serious cold with him from San Francisco so we had to take it easy for the first days in Tahiti.
 Ready to head out one thing did however quickly become clear – in Tahiti you need a car if you want to explore the island.
 Though buses exist there are no schedules and you basically need to be a local to guess the actual routes.
 Therefore we ended up renting the smallest car we have ever driven, a Renault KWID – great on milage but not so great on space, built quality, safety, features and getting up steeper hills.
 After returning the first car we got (fan and AC not working) we did however learn to slam the doors with enough force to make them close and with a bit of practice and driving in very low gears to get us up the steeper hills.
 This was despite the fact that the car was brand new 🙂